vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2023/vf2023report.md

 ## **Chapter 1: Financial Report for FY2023**

-### Introduction
+### Foreword

-The General Incorporated Association Vivliostyle (hereinafter referred to as "the Association") was established in August 2018 and has been active for five terms until March 2023.
-Here, we report the financial statements for the sixth term starting in April 2023.
+Vivliostyle Foundation was established in August 2018 and has been active for five terms until March 2023.
+Here we report on the results of the sixth term, which begins in April 2023.

-### Balance Sheet for FY 2023
+### Balance Sheet for FY2023

 The following shows the status of asset holdings (balance sheet) as of the end of this term (March 31, 2024).
 The unit is yen.